immunogenomics/cdr3-QTL/README.md

 # cdr3-QTL
-Trans-association between HLA and TCR-CDR3
+Genetic associations between HLA genotypes and TCR-CDR3 amino acid compositions were analyzed using publicly available TCR datasets.
-In progress
+The summary statistics, the codes used in the main analysis were provided in this page.